 </div>

 ).
-The direct call of the $localize
+The direct utilization of the $localize

 The app.component.ts